bottenderjs/messaging-apis/packages/axios-error/README.md

 # axios-error

-> An axios error wrapper that aim to provide clear error message to the user
+> An axios error wrapper that aim to provide clear error message to the developer

 ## Installation